The Spring Standards: Biography

-Cleare, Robb, and Smith are all songwriters and multi-instrumentalists.
-They use their strengths as a trio to create a sound that listeners might expect from a band twice their size.
-With an emphasis on 3-part harmony and a variety of instrumental switching, their range, and energy onstage make each live show a unique event.
+Cleare, Robb, and, Smith are all songwriters and multi-instrumentalists.
+They create a sound that listeners might expect from a band twice their size.
+With an emphasis on 3-part harmony and instrumental switching, their range, and energy onstage make each live show a unique event.

-Before they were The Spring Standards, all three members were in Old Springs Pike along with John Gallagher Jr. The three current members also played together in an earlier band called The Urban Wombats.
+Before they were The Spring Standards, all three members were in Old Springs Pike along with John Gallagher, Jr. The three current members played together in an earlier band called The Urban Wombats.